AdguardTeam/KnowledgeBaseDNS/docs/public-dns/structured-dns-errors.md

 ### AdGuard DNS demo extension for SDE

 To showcase how Structured DNS Errors work, AdGuard DNS has developed a demo browser extension that shows how *Structured DNS Errors* could work if browsers supported them.
-If you try to visit a website blocked by AdGuard DNS with this extension enabled, it will display a detailed explanation page with the information provided via SDE, such as the reason for blocking, contact details, and organization responsible.
+If you try to visit a website blocked by AdGuard DNS with this extension enabled, you will see a detailed explanation page with the information provided via SDE, such as the reason for blocking, contact details, and the organization responsible.

 ![Explanation page](https://cdn.adtidy.org/blog/new/jlkdbaccess_blocked.png)